Accelerating discovery across scientific disciplines through reproducible workflows with AiiDAlab: Integrated data analysis from experiments

-To tackle these challenges, the PSI Laboratory for Materials Simulations (LMS), in collaboration with the PSI Laboratory for Neutron Scattering and Imaging (LNS), deployed a local AiiDAlab instance using a Micro-Kubernetes (MicroK8s) service.
-This setup mirrors the standard AiiDAlab configuration while integrating with PSI's institutional authentication infrastructure.
-Users authenticate securely using their institutional credentials and are provided with isolated, containerized environments.
-Critically, the platform supports fine-grained data access integration.
-In particular, for CAMEA we developed a protocol where experimental data is streamed directly into a shared NFS directory accessible from within the PSI network.
+To tackle these challenges, the PSI Laboratory for Materials Simulations (LMS), in collaboration with the PSI Laboratory for Neutron Scattering and Imaging (LNS), developed a bespoke AiiDAlab deployment dedicated to streamlining onboarding, authentication, configuration, data access, and data analysis for incoming visiting researchers.
+The AiiDAlab team deployed a local AiiDAlab instance using a Micro-Kubernetes (MicroK8s) service (an industry standard for container management), integrating built-in AiiDAlab authentication (via JupyterHub) with PSI's institutional authentication infrastructure.
+Once authenticated via institutional credentials, users arrive at an isolated, containerized environment (AiiDAlab instance).

+Such dedicated AiiDAlab instances also support fine-grained data access.
+In particular, for CAMEA, we developed an access protocol to stream experimental data directly into a shared network file system (NFS) directory accessible from within the PSI network.
 When a user launches their AiiDAlab instance, only specific folders (containing the data of the experiments to which the user has access) are mounted in read-only mode within the user's containerized environment.
-The authorization policy is queried dynamically via a programmatic application programming interface (API) from PSI's Digital User Office (DUO) database, which stores a many-to-many map of user accounts and the corresponding proposal IDs of experiments.
-This ensures secure, granular access to data, fully compliant with PSI’s Authentication and Authorization Infrastructure (AAI) and state-of-the-art security standards.
+The authorization policy is queried dynamically via an application programming interface (API) from PSI's Digital User Office (DUO) database, which stores a many-to-many map of user accounts to the corresponding proposal IDs of experiments.
+This ensures live, secure, and granular access to data, fully compliant with PSI’s Authentication and Authorization Infrastructure (AAI) and state-of-the-art security standards.
+The full setup is summarized in Fig.~\ref{fig:camea_data_pipeline}.

-To make the data analysis even more straightforward and accessible, we developed the LNS-app~\cite{LNS_app}, whose interface is discussed in more detail in the Supplementary Information Section 1.
-The app encapsulates MJOLNIR and its dependencies, providing an easy user interface for CAMEA data analysis.
-Upon launching the app, users can browse their proposal IDs (or project numbers), open pre-configured analysis notebooks, and modify them if needed.
-This reduces the setup time to essentially zero, ensuring that novice and advanced users can begin analyzing data immediately.
-The whole setup is summarized in Fig.~\ref{fig:camea_data_pipeline}.
-Importantly, the workflow eliminates the need for local setup, ensuring consistency and reproducibility across users and beamtimes.
-After the experiment is completed, users can install the LNS-app on a local AiiDAlab deployment to continue the analysis without reconfiguration (just by importing the data into the environment).